World Cup 2018: Scores, Results, Highlights and Reaction from Saturday

 30.2 - Angel Di Maria's goal at 30.2 yards is the longest range goal scored at the 2018 World Cup so far.
 Heavenly. #ARG #FRAARG #WorldCup https://t.co/FiAojynXnx

-Argentina then went ahead after the break as Gabriel Mercado flicked Lionel Messi's shot home.
-However, their lead lasted less than 10 minutes as defender Benjamin Pavard equalised with a fierce strike into the far corner from the edge of the penalty area.
+Argentina then went ahead after the break when Gabriel Mercado flicked Lionel Messi's shot home.
+However, their lead lasted less than 10 minutes.
+Defender Benjamin Pavard equalised with a fierce strike into the far corner from the edge of the penalty area.

 Goal's Robin Bairner was impressed with the full-back: